 10.Click on “Advanced” and fill all the necessary information.

 12.Check the box as “This server requires an encrypted connection SSL”

 13.Set outgoing server (SMTP) as 25

 14.In the type of encrypted connection, you must choose as TLS and press the OK button.

 15.Now just to check whether all things have been correctly configured press the “Test Account Setting” button.

 16.If you see the message as “Congratulations!
 All tests completed successfully.
-Click close to continue” You are done.If you got an error or still facing any issue then you better contact our certified tech experts on toll-free helpline number of Windows Live Mail customer support service for quick support and the prompt resolution.
+Click close to continue” You are done.If you got an error or still facing any issue then you better contact our certified tech experts on the toll-free helpline number of Windows Live Mail customer support service for quick support and the prompt resolution.